A. Self-defense

 [Note to Judge: In appropriate cases, add the following instruction: However, if the defendant was the first to use non-deadly force but the deceased [or a third party acting together with the deceased] was the first to use deadly force, such as by escalating a simple fist-fight into a knife fight, the defendant may claim self-defense where he responded to the escalation with deadly force.[90]]

-For the purpose of determining who attacked whom first in the altercation, you may consider evidence of the deceased's [and a third party acting together with the deceased's] past violent conduct, whether or not the defendant knew of it.[82]
+In determining who attacked whom first in the altercation, [or who escalated the potential for violence through the use or threat of deadly force], you may consider evidence of past violent conduct of the deceased [and a third party acting together with the deceased], whether or not the defendant knew of it.[91]
+You may not consider such evidence for any other purpose.[92]

 B. Defense of another